 At the elementary level, this goal was effectively implemented as our class sizes remained consistent with our initial expectations and our administrative supports were in place to attend to the instructional needs of students with an emphasis on ELL, LI, and FY.
-The staffing shortage did impact our inclusion of instructional assistants in the classrooms; however, we maintained a similar profile to years prior to the augmentation with the COVID relief funds universal screeners for middle school students shows that, as a district, the benchmarks are being met for the STAR reading and mathematics assessments.
+The staffing shortage did impact our inclusion of instructional assistants in the classrooms; however, we maintained a similar profile to years prior to the augmentation with the COVID relief funds.

+At the secondary level, the reduced class sizes, interventions, and support have been effective in making progress toward the district goals.
+The ability to respond to student needs in classrooms helps increase student success in classes and remediation needs are reduced.
+Data from universal screeners for middle school students shows that, as a district, the benchmarks are being met for the STAR reading (73.3%) and mathematics (86.4%) assessments.
 The subgroup data indicates that not all students are meeting the target yet.
-On the 11th Grade CAASPP, there are 78.8% of students meeting or exceeded the standard for ELA and 74.5% for math.
-This is growth from 2018-19 of several points, after a year with no State testing in 2019-20.
-The State College and Career Readiness Indicator for 2019 shows 71.5% of IUSD students are meeting the standard.
-This is down approximately 2% from the previous year.
+On the 11th Grade CAASPP, there are (63.4%) of students meeting or exceeded the standard for ELA and (45.6%) for math.
+This highlights that our our students are performing.